labYangNJU/CellExpanda/README.md

 # Input Data
-CellExpanda takes count matrices from paired single-cell multimodal data.
+CellMATE takes count matrices from paired single-cell multimodal data.
 There is no limitation for the types and numbers of modalities.
-An expample input dataset can be found in the CellExpanda/data/ directory.
+An expample input dataset can be found in the CellMATE/data/ directory.
 Note: You should change the "sampleName" of files according to your own dataset.
 Three files are required:

 1.sampleName_SparseMatrix.txt